glimp-ly/fastfetch/README.md

-This is my old Fastfetch config, without any JPG or PNG images.
+This is my Fastfetch config, without any JPG or PNG images.

 ![preview](./preview.png)